mathjax/MathJax/docs/html/_sources/signals.txt

 various extensions.
 The extension may not be loaded when the user's configuration code runs, so the configuration code can't modify the extension because it isn't there yet.
-Fortunately, most extensions signal when they are loaded and initialized via an ``Extension [name] Ready`` message, so the configuration code can implement a listener for that message, and have the listener perform the configuration when the message arrives.
+Fortunately, most extensions signal when they are loaded and initialized via an ``Extension [name] Ready`` message, or just ``[name] Ready``, so the configuration code can implement a listener for that message, and have the listener perform the configuration when the message arrives.
 But even if the extension *has* already been loaded, this will still work, because the listener will receive the ready signal even if it has already been posted.
 In this way, listening for signals is a robust method of synchronizing code components no matter when they are loaded and run.

 In some cases, it may be inappropriate for a new listener to receive past messages that were sent to a signal object.
 There are two ways to